 \section{Building an optimal low-rank basis using singular value decomposition}

-To evaluate the optimality of (V)PT’s representation, in the main text, we compare it to the best possible low-dimensional approximation of the steady states within the region of validity of the perturbative approximation.
+To evaluate the optimality of (V)PT's representation, in the main text, we compare it to the best possible low-dimensional approximation of the steady states within the region of validity of the perturbative approximation.
 First, we compute the steady states for all parameter combinations.
 We then stack these state vectors as columns to form a matrix and perform a singular value decomposition (SVD).
-The basis formed by the eigenvectors corresponding to the first $M_\mathrm{SVD}$ largest singular values is the optimal low-rank expansion containing $M_\mathrm{SVD}$ elements.
-The optimal rank $M_\mathrm{SVD}$ is then chosen to match the accuracy of (V)PT.
+The left singular vectors corresponding to the $M_\mathrm{SVD}$ largest singular values form the optimal rank-$M_\mathrm{SVD}$ basis for representing the steady states.
+The optimal rank $M_\mathrm{SVD}$ is then chosen to match the accuracy of (V)PT\@.